PHT-Medic/documentation/docs/user_guide/desktop_app.md

 # PHT Desktop App

 The PHT Desktop App is the offline tool of the User Interface.
 It can sign hashes locally during the submission process of a train.
 After successful execution, it is used to decrypt downloaded results and key management.

 ## Installation

-Download the newest release for your operating system from [github](https://github.com/PHT-Medic/desktop-app/releases) and install the software.
+Download the newest release for your operating system from [github](https://github.com/PHT-Medic/desktop-app/releases) and install the software on your local machine.

 ## Create Keys
 This is an example to create an *RSA-key-pair*.
 The same steps are requiered for creating a *homomorphic key-pair*.